 I cook vegetarian meals and believe that good food should make you feel alive, so my recipes will vary from big fresh salads to belly filling stews to plant based nibbles for every season.
 At the same time, I whole heartedly trust in the power of a good cookie and a hot cup of tea, so you can be sure to find a little bit of everything on this blog.

 I search for a connection to the food that I am buying, preparing and eating.
 I don’t believe in all or nothing diets or that we should be confined to a certain title in order to describe our eating habits.
 I think Micheal Pollan said it best when he wrote, “Eat food, not too much, mostly plants.”
-I tend to gravite towards the ingredients that are produced in my local region, so the recipes will be heavy on the vegetables but will also include eggs and some dairy products (I’m a real sucker for sheep’s milk feta).
-I try to minimize imported produce as much as possible, and this includes bananas and avocados (gasp! have I lost you?).
-I love tahini and coffee and dark chocolate, so I try to balance that out by leaving some of the other things behind.
+I tend to gravitate towards the ingredients that are produced in my local region, so the recipes will be heavy on the vegetables but will also include eggs and some dairy products (I’m a real sucker for sheep’s milk feta).
+I try to minimize imported produce as much as possible but I love tahini and coffee and dark chocolate, so I try to balance that out by leaving some of the other things behind.
 It is just my (very) small way of reducing our kitchen’s carbon footprint.
 I will choose local over organic if given the choice and I do think that every choice counts.
 I feel as though I have an important role to play in increasing awareness about eating responsibly and sustainably here.
 You can find more of my favorite books and videos about this topic on my resources page.

 WORK WITH ME.